sarkarcapital/vc/TESTS.md

-│   │   └── It correctly returns plugin, helpers and permissions, when a governance token address is supplied │   ├── When Calling prepareInstallation and a token address is not supplied │   │   └── It correctly returns plugin, helpers and permissions, when a token address is not supplied │   └── When Calling prepareInstallation and a token address is not passed │       └── It correctly sets up the plugin and helpers, when a token address is not passed ├── Given The context is prepareUpdate
+│   │   └── It correctly returns plugin, helpers and permissions, when a governance token address is supplied │   ├── When Calling prepareInstallation and a token address is not supplied │   │   └── It correctly returns plugin, helpers and permissions, when a token address is not supplied │   ├── When Calling prepareInstallation and a token address is not passed │   │   └── It correctly sets up the plugin and helpers, when a token address is not passed │   ├── Given Creating a new token
+│   │   ├── When The list of excluded accounts is not empty │   │   │   ├── It Should prepare initialization data for the new GovernanceERC20 token that includes the excluded accounts for self-delegation
+│   │   │   └── It Should prepare initialization data for the TokenVoting plugin that includes the same list of excluded accounts
+│   │   └── When The list of excluded accounts is empty │   │       └── It Should prepare initialization data for both the token and plugin with an empty list of excluded accounts │   ├── When Calling prepareInstallation to use an existing token with a list of excluded accounts │   │   ├── It Should prepare initialization data for the TokenVoting plugin that includes the list of excluded accounts │   │   └── It Should not attempt to modify the existing token │   └── Given A set of installation parameters including a list of excluded accounts │       ├── When Calling encodeInstallationParameters │       │   └── It Should produce a byte string containing all parameters, including the excluded accounts │       └── When Calling decodeInstallationParameters on the encoded byte string │           └── It Should correctly decode all original parameters, including the full list of excluded accounts ├── Given The context is prepareUpdate
 │   ├── When Calling prepareUpdate for an update from build 1 │   │   └── It returns the permissions expected for the update from build 1